milanmish/grubCompass/JOURNAL.md

 # May 23rd: Script Building

 I'm still waiting on some parts, so I started learning about the Google Places and Geolocation APIs.
-I built the basic script that the Raspberry PI on the docking device will need ot run.
+I built the basic script that the Raspberry PI on the docking device will need to run.

 ![!\[Code Screenshot\](image.png)](img/image.png)